Safety ' What to do if'

 We know it can be nerve-wracking when your young person is heading to a festival on their own.
 We hope these tips will help your peace of mind.
 And please see the Full List of Resources below, to put your mind at ease that there are plenty of people onsite looking out for your young person:

-There is a dedicated drop off/pick up area.
+- There is the dedicated drop off/pick up area, signed as this.

-The AIR Hubs across our campsites at Leeds Festival.
-They will provide a facility over and above the existing security and stewarding teams situated in multiple locations in and amongst the camping areas.
+In 2023, we introduced AIR Hubs across our campsites at Rockstar Energy presents Leeds Festival.
+They provide a facility over and above the existing security and stewarding teams situated in multiple locations in and amongst the camping areas.
 AIR is an acronym for ASSISTANCE, INFORMATION & RESPONSE and we will be working with local community groups and charities to run these hubs for us, with the support of our existing safeguarding and welfare partners at the festival.
-The groups involved with the Leeds AIR Hubs to date are Age UK, Festival Angels, People matters, SSafe, Hot Box, Oxfam and Andys man Club.
-There are multiple around the festival site, meaning you will never be too far away from a friendly face or listening ear when in the campsites.
-Air Hubs will be open 24 hours in all campsites, from Wednesday through to Monday morning.
+This year, so far the following charities/organisations are coming to join us to run our AIRHUBs: Festival Angels, Age UK, Andy’s Man Club, S-Safe, and Leeds South and East Foodbank .
+There will be 4 of these in total across the campsites, meaning you will never be too far away from a friendly face or listening ear.
+Air Hubs will be open 24 hours in the campsites and when the arena is open.

 Approach a member of staff and ask for ‘Angela’ if you feel uncomfortable and need discreet help getting out of a situation.